-1. Impact on assessment from COVID -19 (Optional)
+1. Impact on assessment from COVID -19 (optional)

-Assessment results in Fall 2021 were different from those in previous years.
-For example, in oral presentation, scores were lower.
-Some of this was expected since the oral presentation assessment occurred after two years of Covid-related restrictions on face-to-face classes.
-Students' oral presentation skills declined because they did not have face-to-face communication as in the past.
-It would be expected that in the future, as classes return to the normal, in-person, modality again, scores on oral communication will improve.
-On the positive side, scores in ethical reasoning were high because the assessment was made at the end of a business ethics course.
-After studying business ethics for an entire semester, students were asked to describe a personal ethical experience and relate it to a set of principles-based concepts covered in class.
-Since the students had adequate instruction in ethical reasoning in the semester in which the assessment was made, the ethical reasoning scores were high, consistent with our expectations.
-Based on these results, one can reasonably conclude that students learn about ethical theories in the course and can apply those to their personal experiences.
+The results in Fall 2021 are different from what were in previous years.
+For example, in oral presentation, scores the oral presentation were lower than in previous years.
+This is expected since the oral presentation assessment occurred after two years of covid-related restrictions on face-to-face classes.
+Students' oral presentation skills declined because they didn't have face-to-face communication as in the past.
+It would be expected that in the future, as things return to normal and class is face to face again, scores on oral communication will increase.
+In the other hand, ethical reasoning scores were high because the assessment was made at the end of a business ethics course.
+After studying business ethics for an entire semester, students were asked to describe a personal ethical experience and relate it to moral concepts covered in class.
+Since the students had adequate instruction in ethical reasoning in the semester in which the assessment was made, it would make sense that the ethical reasoning scores were high.
+Based on these results, one can conclude that the students learn about ethical theories in the course and can relate them to their personal experiences.